*A dialogue on the incompleteness of utilitarianism

 Davy: Who me?
 Of course not.
 It’s a lovely shirt.

 Davy: Ok maybe I do feel a bit triggered by the shirt.
 As a parent, I feel morally obligated NOT to dedicate my full time and resources toward serving strangers, the way that you do.
-The good I do for my family is pretty much the full extent of the good that I do, but it’s not the full extent of the good I could do.
-I know I could do a lot more if I didn’t spend so much time parenting.
-So despite what you claim, I am not maximizing the good, even if my boys are happy.
-I could pretend that I do, in order to make myself feel good, but it wouldn’t be true.
-The truth is I consciously choose NOT to maximize the good because I feel morally obligated to serve this family instead.
-It is a duty that, for me, trumps (or at the very least conflicts with) the duty to maximize goodness.
+The duty of care I owe to my family trumps (or at the very least conflicts with) the duty to maximize global well-being.
 I purposefully prioritize the happiness of two individuals over the happiness of hundreds of strangers, because to fail to do so would be morally catastrophic for me.
-So no, I’m not maximizing the good, and I can feel your shirt judging me for it.
+And I can feel your shirt judging me for it.

 Carlos: I can take it off if that would help.